yugokato/pytest-smoke/README.md

 predefined scopes.
 Items with the same group ID are grouped together and are considered to be in the same scope, at which `N` is applied.
 Any custom values passed to the  `--smoke-scope` option must be handled in this hook.

-### `pytest_smoke_always_run(item, scope)`
+### `pytest_smoke_include(item, scope)`
-Return `True` for tests that will always be executed regardless of what options are specified.
-These items will be considered additional tests and will not be counted towards the calculation of `N`.
+Return `True` for tests that should be included as "additional" tests.
+These tests will not be counted towards the calculation of `N`.

 ### `pytest_smoke_exclude(item, scope)`
 Return `True` for tests that should not be selected.
 These items will not be included in the total number of tests to which `N`% is applied.
 An example use case is to prevent tests that are marked with `skip` and/or `xfail` from being selected.
+Note that this hook takes precedence over any other options provided by the plugin.

 ## INI Options